 Which voice agent platform is best for customer support?

 Telephony integration and interruption handling matter most for phone-based support.
-Deepgram and Retell fit high-volume call workflows well.
+Deepgram (Voice Agent API) and Retell fit high-volume call workflows well.
 Inworld fits teams building premium support experiences where voice naturalness directly affects customer perception, with the flexibility to route to the best LLM for each conversation type.

 Is Inworld better than ElevenLabs for voice agents?

-Inworld leads on benchmarked TTS quality (#1 vs. #2 on Artificial Analysis) and offers significantly more model flexibility through
+Inworld leads on benchmarked realtime TTS quality (#1 realtime TTS on the Artificial Analysis Realtime TTS Arena; Eleven v3 sits below the top-tier realtime category) and offers more LLM flexibility through

 Router.
-ElevenLabs leads on language breadth (70+ vs. 15) and has a larger pre-built voice library.
+ElevenLabs leads on language breadth, voice library size, and a broader creative + agents stack (Music v2, Dubbing v2, Scribe STT, ElevenAgents).
 Structurally, Inworld has no marketplace or consumer products that compete with developers.
-For production voice agent stacks, Inworld's architectural advantages and developer alignment are stronger; for multilingual content workflows, ElevenLabs has the edge.
+For production voice agent stacks with model flexibility, Inworld; for multilingual content + dubbing workflows, ElevenLabs.

 Is Inworld better than OpenAI for realtime voice?

 OpenAI offers a mature, GA Realtime API with tight ecosystem integration for GPT-native teams.
-Inworld leads on
+Inworld pairs #1-ranked realtime TTS with a model-agnostic Realtime API that

 What is the difference between a voice agent builder and an API?